wenbobao/PPiOS-Rename/README.md

-PreEmptive Protection for iOS - Class Guard
+PreEmptive Protection for iOS - Rename
 ===========================================
-*PreEmptive Protection for iOS - Class Guard*, or *PPiOS-CG* for short, is a command-line utility for obfuscating Objective-C class, protocol, property, and methods names, in iOS apps.
+*PreEmptive Protection for iOS - Rename*, or *PPiOS-Rename* for short, is a command-line utility for obfuscating Objective-C class, protocol, property, and methods names, in iOS apps.
 It is based on [iOS-Class-Guard](https://github.com/Polidea/ios-class-guard) from [Polidea](https://www.polidea.com/), with extensive improvements and modifications.

-*PPiOS-CG* can be used on its own or alongside [PreEmptive Protection for iOS](https://www.preemptive.com/products/ppios), [PreEmptive Solutions](https://www.preemptive.com/)' product for control-flow obfuscation of iOS apps.
+*PPiOS-Rename* can be used on its own or alongside [PreEmptive Protection for iOS - Control Flow](https://www.preemptive.com/products/ppios), [PreEmptive Solutions](https://www.preemptive.com/)' product for control-flow obfuscation of iOS apps.

-*PPiOS-CG* works by generating a special set of `#define` statements (e.g. `#define createArray y09FYzLXv7T`) that automatically rename symbols during compilation.
+*PPiOS-Rename* works by generating a special set of `#define` statements (e.g. `#define createArray y09FYzLXv7T`) that automatically rename symbols during compilation.
 It includes a number of features:

 * Analyze a Mach-O binary to identify symbols to be renamed
 * Apply the renaming rules to the project source code
 * Translate an obfuscated crash dump back to un-obfuscated names
 * Generate unobfuscated dSYM files for upload to analytics tools, for automatic stack trace mapping

-*PPiOS-CG* works with more than just your project's code.
+*PPiOS-Rename* works with more than just your project's code.
 It also automatically finds symbols to exclude from renaming by looking at all external/dependent frameworks and in Core Data (xcdatamodel) files.
 The renamed symbols will also be applied to your XIB/Storyboard files, and to any open-source CocoaPods libraries in your project.

-*PPiOS-CG* is licensed under the GNU GPL v2, but commercial support is also available from [PreEmptive Solutions](https://www.preemptive.com/contact/contactus) via a commercial support agreement.
+*PPiOS-Rename* is licensed under the GNU GPL v2, but commercial support is also available from [PreEmptive Solutions](https://www.preemptive.com/contact/contactus) via a commercial support agreement.
 Please see LICENSE.txt for details.

 How It Works
 ------------
-*PPiOS-CG* is designed to be used in two phases of your build and release process.
-In the first phase, *PPiOS-CG* analyzes an unobfuscated compiled build of your app, to determine which symbols should be renamed and which should be excluded from renaming.
-In the second phase, *PPiOS-CG* applies those renaming rules to the **source code** of your app, so that the next build made from that source will be obfuscated.
+*PPiOS-Rename* is designed to be used in two phases of your build and release process.
+In the first phase, *PPiOS-Rename* analyzes an unobfuscated compiled build of your app, to determine which symbols should be renamed and which should be excluded from renaming.
+In the second phase, *PPiOS-Rename* applies those renaming rules to the **source code** of your app, so that the next build made from that source will be obfuscated.
 These two phases can be integrated into your build and release processes in a number of ways, including back-to-back.

 ### Phase 1: Analyze
-`ios-class-guard --analyze [--symbols-map symbols.map] <Mach-O binary>`
+`ppios-rename --analyze [--symbols-map symbols.map] <Mach-O binary>`

-In this phase, *PPiOS-CG* analyzes the unobfuscated compiled build of your app to determine which symbols should be renamed.
+In this phase, *PPiOS-Rename* analyzes the unobfuscated compiled build of your app to determine which symbols should be renamed.
 It parses all classes, properties, methods and i-vars defined in that file adding all symbols to a "rename list".
 Then it builds up an "excludes list" with standard reserved words, symbols from dependent frameworks, symbols in Core Data (xcdatamodel) files, and any symbols that have been explicitly excluded via command-line arguments.
 It them combines those lists to generate a final list of symbols that will be renamed.

 For each such symbol, it generates a random identifier, and writes a "map file" (`symbols.map`, by default) with the original names mapped to the new random names.
 That map file is the final output of the Analyze phase, and is a required input for the next phase, Obfuscate Sources.

 > Note: Usually at this point, you should archive the `symbols.map` file.
 You will need it to be able to un-obfuscate any stack traces generated by builds that were obfuscated based on it.

 ### Phase 2: Obfuscate Sources
-`ios-class-guard --obfuscate-sources [--symbols-map symbols.map]`
+`ppios-rename --obfuscate-sources [--symbols-map symbols.map]`

-In this phase, *PPiOS-CG* reads in the map file and generates a header file (`symbols.h`, by default) that has `#define`s for each symbol to be renamed.
+In this phase, *PPiOS-Rename* reads in the map file and generates a header file (`symbols.h`, by default) that has `#define`s for each symbol to be renamed.
 It then finds the appropriate Precompiled Header (`.pch`) files in your source code and adds a `#include` with the path to the header file.
 Finally, it finds all XIBs/Storyboards in your source tree and directly updates the names inside those files.

 Now, with the source modifications in place, you can build your app as usual.
 It will be compiled with the obfuscated symbols.
 (And any open-source CocoaPods will also have their symbols obfuscated.)